ryan-p-randall/ryan-p-randall.github.io/_notes/Note-taking/Dendron/literature-notes-dendron.md

 ---
 I've been refining a system for taking literature notes in [Dendron](https://www.dendron.so/), which complements keeping citations with [Zotero](https://www.zotero.org/).
 My systems remain perpetually in flux, but this is at least my most current *write-up*, if not my most current approach.

-As of 2021-06-21, I haven't written notes about Dendron or Zotero, but I will before long.
+As of 2021-06-21, I haven't written notes about Dendron or Zotero.
 In brief:
 - Dendron is an extension for the text editor VS Code.
 If you prefer a "what you see is what you get" tool, you might prefer an note-taking alternative like Obsidian.
 But if you appreciate the extensibility and customization enabled through VS Code's vast set of extensions, Dendron's the best note-taking tool I've seen yet.
 - Zotero is a free citation manager.
 Although I've used alternatives years ago, I can't imagine ever moving away from Zotero.